ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

  This boilerplate is done by using React Native CLI.
 You will need Node, the React Native command line interface, a JDK, and Android Studio or Xcode to get started.

- You can refer React Native official documentation for more information: https://reactnative.dev/docs/environment-setup
+ You can refer [React Native Official Documentation](https://reactnative.dev/docs/environment-setup) for more information:

 ### 1.1 Installing Node, JDK